GavinDmello/headrush/Readme.md

 # Headrush

-A minimal solution to defer application starts after you have resolved your network or file dependancies.
+A minimal solution to defer `application starts` after you have resolved your network or file dependancies.

-If you have multiple dependancies like redis, mongo or other initial processing that needs to be done before the application starts, this comes in handy.
+If you have multiple dependancies like connecting to a database or other initial processing that needs to be done before the application starts, this will come in handy.

 ------------------------
 ## Installation